TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 What do you know, it worked first time.

 Storybook has picked up my new story and included my component.
 There's auto-generated interactive documentation using my [TSDoc]({% link _posts/2024-07-08-bootstrapping-tsdoc.md %}) comments.
-It hasn't done a perfect job - there's a few tags it doesn't understand.
+It hasn't done a perfect job.
+There's a few tags it doesn't understand.

 You can view the current value of all props, even the complex ones, and change them.
 When you scroll the list, the values passed to the `onScroll` callback are recorded in the actions tab.

 I'd need an awful lot more code in the sample app to achieve a fraction of this.

 # Static App

+So far, I've been running the Storybook development server.
+When using Vite, this is simply a wrapper around the Vite dev server.
+You can also build Storybook as a standalone static app.

+Let's give it a try.

 ```
 % npm run build-storybook